yousufCse/lld_flutter/notes/REFACTORING_README.md

 4. Mentally to Code

-5. Small changes and testing after each change
+5. Small changes and testing after each change.

+6. It’s my coding standard to always call the return value from a function “result”

 **Again, I compile, test, and commit.**